vuejs/v2.vuejs.org/src/v2/guide/list.md

 Alternatively, you can also just use a method where computed properties are not feasible (e.g. inside nested `v-for` loops):

+(Please explain why this is not feasible!
+This example looks the same as the previous one!)

 ``` html
 <li v-for="n in even(numbers)">{{ n }}</li>
 ```